yoshito-n-students/nlopt11/README.md

 nlplot::opt in flavor of c++11

 ## Tested environments
+* Ubuntu 20.04 with libnlopt-dev 2.6.1 installed by apt
 * Ubuntu 18.04 with libnlopt-dev 2.4.2 installed by apt
-* Ubuntu 20.04 with libnlopt-dev 2.6.1 installed by apt
+* Ubuntu 16.04 with libnlopt-dev 2.4.2 installed by apt

 ## How to build & run examples
 ### Without ROS